Suryatejaindigimilli/OneDesk-MSME/README.md

 ## Overview

-One Desktop Solution is a modern Windows Desktop application designed for MSME shopkeepers to manage their inventory, process billing, and sync data with the cloud.
+OneDeskMSME is a modern Windows Desktop application designed for MSME shopkeepers to manage their inventory, process billing, and sync data with the cloud.
 The application ensures a smooth transition from legacy systems while integrating the latest technology to enhance efficiency.

 ## Features